MattPinder/MastersProject/README.md

 about gene identities; PSI-BLASTing glpE_1 seems to show PspE as a better match for the gene...

-Questions after week 1:
+### Questions after week 1

-*Oskar's software - PROKKA, System Tools, etc. - yielded certain results, whereas I am able to find apparent results in addition to these which seem to obtain better E-values in a RAST -> PSI-BLAST -> CDD search.
+* Oskar's software - PROKKA, System Tools, etc. - yielded certain results, whereas I am able to find apparent results in addition to these which seem to obtain better E-values in a RAST -> PSI-BLAST -> CDD search.
 Why?